-Following the Highways England consultation the Department of Transport laid the proposed amendments before both Houses of Parliament on 21 June 2021 for a 40 day period.
+Following the Highways England consultation the Department for Transport laid the proposed amendments before both Houses of Parliament on 21 June 2021 for a 40 day period.

-The proposed changes in relation to vulnerable road users (considered under the separate Department of Transport consultation) are subject to further amendment to take account of the feedback received.
+The proposed changes in relation to vulnerable road users (considered under the separate Department for Transport consultation) are subject to further amendment to take account of the feedback received.

 These will then similarly be laid before parliament.

 Subject to parliamentary approval, work will then be carried out with the Driver and Vehicle Standards Agency to update The Highway Code (both in its online format and the production of a new hard copy).

 Whilst the hierarchy of road users is not an entirely new philosophy the growing concern amongst motorists and insurers is that pedestrians may take more risks on the road in light of the rule changes.
 There will also be the concern that claims bought by vulnerable road users do not form part of the new OIC portal rules which would reduce damages and costs.